-Steven Phillips spent more than 25 years after he was sent to prison for a string of Texas sex crimes he did not commit, Steven Phillips was released on parole in 2007.
+Steven Phillips spent more than 25 years after he was sent to prison for a string of Texas sex crimes he did not commit.
+He was released on parole in 2007.
 One year later, DNA testing proved his innocence and he was exonerated.
-The DNA testing that exonerated Phillips also implicated another man – who allegedly committed at least 16 other sexual assaults and related offenses while Phillips was incarcerated.
+The DNA testing that exonerated Phillips also implicated another man, who allegedly committed at least 16 other sexual assaults and related offenses while Phillips was incarcerated.

 In 11 incidents during April and May of 1982, at least 60 women at gyms, spas and apartment complexes in the Dallas area were accosted by a man who forced them at gunpoint to engage in various sex acts including rape, disrobing and fondling.
 The victims gave similar descriptions of a man with striking blue eyes in a hooded gray sweatshirt, who covered the lower half of his face with a piece of cloth.
 Police determined that the same man was responsible for all of the 11 incidents.

 Biological evidence from the perpetrator was collected in only one of the attacks.
 On the afternoon of May 14, 1982, a North Dallas woman was at home with her 2-year-old son.
 The man entered the apartment by removing a screen from her bedroom window.
 Brandishing a gun, he instructed the woman to place her son in another room and then forced her to remove her clothes and perform oral sex on him.
 He then raped her vaginally before leaving the apartment.

 The rape victim identified Phillips as her attacker after viewing several sets of photos.
 Several other victims from the similar crimes also identified Phillips in photo lineups and in-person lineups; however, police had circulated photos of Phillips in the media before many of these victims made identifications.